tytydraco/yessleep/out/I_went_home_to_bury_my_mother_But_she_wasnt_dead_PART_THREE__FINAL.md

 “I missed you so much,” Mom said.
 She reached for me.
 I felt her arms wrap around me.
 And I was a little girl again.
 Resting my head on her shoulder.
 My eyes tightened and I began to cry.
 I didn’t care.
 “That’s it.
 That’s my girl.
 Just let us hold you.”

 I looked up.
 Past George.
-High above us -- jutting metallic grey formation catching the dim red light.
+High above us -- jutting out -- a metallic grey formation catching the dim red light.
 Galena.
 Lead ore.
 The miners called it a silver belly.

 *– the silver belly – where crows turn their back –*